tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

   mac.SetType ("ns3::ApWifiMac",
                "Ssid", SsidValue (ssid));

-In this case, the ``NqosWifiMacHelper`` is going to create MAC layers of the "ns3::ApWifiMac", the latter specifying that a MAC instance configured as an AP should be created, with the helper type implying that the "QosSupported" ``Attribute`` should be set to false - disabling 802.11e/WMM-style QoS support at created APs.
+In this case, the ``WifiMacHelper`` is going to create MAC layers of the "ns3::ApWifiMac", the latter specifying that a MAC instance configured as an AP should be created.
+We do not change the default setting of "QosSupported" ``Attribute``, so it remains false - disabling 802.11e/WMM-style QoS support at created APs.

 The next lines create the single AP which shares the same set of PHY-level